robbert-vdh/yabridge/README.md

   there instead.

-- If yabridge prints errors or warnings about memory locking limits, then that means that you have not yet set up realtime priviliges for your user.
+- If yabridge prints errors or warnings about memory locking limits, then that means that you have not yet set up realtime privileges for your user.
 Setting the memlock limit to unlimited (or -1) is usually part of this process.
 How you should do this will depend on your distro.
 On _Arch_ and _Manjaro_, you will need to install the `realtime-privileges` package, add your user to the